 Plot A involves main character Chris (Andrew Lowrey, who is a discount Tim Robbins) feeling sad when his dad is killed in a freak elevator accident that’s absolutely not an accident.
 It was orchestrated by Straker (Geraint Wyn Davies, AKA the creepy detective from Cube²: Hypercube), an assassin hired to steal the dad’s top secret new antivirus research.
 Plot B involves Jimmy (

 Leslie Knope Leslie Hope), a street thief with a heart of go–wait, no. She’s nice to the homeless but a dick to everyone else.
-She steals the car of some bickering drug dealers who show that the writer saw Pulp Fiction, but they don’t matter so whatever.
+She steals the car of some bickering drug dealers who demonstrate that the writer saw Pulp Fiction, but they don’t matter so whatever.
 The two plots meet a half hour in and the rest of the movie is Chris and Jimmy running from Straker.
 Also involved is Christopher Plummer as Wakeman, a high ranking CIA official who is absolutely not suspicious at all.
 People who don’t matter die as collateral damage (yes, that includes the drug goons) before the big reveal that Wakeman is actually the big bad who hired Straker.
 Wakeman dies–put a pin in that–and a chase sequence ends with Straker falling off a building to his death.
 Chris throws his dad’s research into the a lake and that’s that.

 This movie is… odd.
 There are so many little things that baffle me that putting them all into a paragraph would be a very disjointed read.
 So I made a top 10 list instead!

 10. There’s an excess of obvious ADR (Automated Dialogue Replacement), a technique where they get the actors to read lines after filming has finished and insert it into the movie.
 None of it was added well.
 Like, the neighbors at the end of The Room feel more natural.